OSVR/OSVR-Unity/README.md

 ## OSVR-RenderManager Support
 OSVR-Unity uses the OSVR-RenderManager library for direct-mode rendering, lens correction, timewarp, etc..
 [OSVR-RenderManager](https://github.com/sensics/OSVR-RenderManager) is a separate, Unity-independent project that is used in other applications/engines.
 The project which bridges between OSVR-Unity and OSVR-RenderManger is [OSVR-Unity-Rendering](https://github.com/OSVR/OSVR-Unity-Rendering), which uses the Unity low-level [native plugin interface](https://docs.unity3d.com/Manual/NativePluginInterface.html).

 These libraries are copied over to the Plugins directory in our CI build, and are not included in the source.

-## Android

 ## OSVR Unity Integration
 [Step-by-step getting started guide](https://github.com/OSVR/OSVR-Unity/blob/master/GettingStarted.md)